steedhuang/MEMS-LIDAR-Momenergy-Functor/README.md

-By momentum generating function theory, any fractional moment contains the linear combination of infinite order moments, by highly parallel construction of a neuron network interconnecting the momenergy layer, as if we have an infinite deep network.
+By momentum generating function theory, any fractional moment contains the linear combination of infinite order moments, later on by highly parallel construction of a neuron network interconnecting the momenergy layer, as if we will have an infinite deep network.